FAQs

 • Identify the consortium’s data management needs.

-• Develop a discipline-specific Catalog (DMP template) in RDMO.
+• Develop a discipline-specific catalog (DMP template) in RDMO.

 • Train research data managers to implement and train their community in using the template.

-3. RDMO Hosting by DMP4NFDI
+4. RDMO Hosting by DMP4NFDI

 Q: What does DMP4NFDI’s hosting service offer?

-• A dedicated RDMO website and login.
+• A dedicated RDMO website with suitable community AAI login.

-• Discipline-specific DMP templates (Catalogs).
+• Discipline-specific DMP templates (catalogs).

 • Optional integrations with other consortium services (e.g., databases or registries).

-4. Training & Outreach
+5. Training & Outreach

 Q: How does DMP4NFDI support knowledge transfer?

-We offer:
+We develop:

 • Train-the-Trainer (TTT) Workshops: Equip research data managers with the skills to support their communities.